Chapter 4715-9 Dental Hygienists

 (2) The supervising dentist is employed by or a volunteer for, and the patients are referred by, the entity through which the program is operated.

-(3) The services are performed after examination and diagnosis by the dentist and in accordance with the dentist’s written treatment plan for the procedures to be performed by the dental hygienist.
+(a) Except as provided in paragraph (B)(3)(b) of this rule, the services are performed after examination and diagnosis by the dentist and in accordance with the dentist's written treatment plan.

 (1) Practice dental hygiene in a manner that is separate or otherwise independent from the dental practice of a supervising dentist.